solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 * `stake_committed_percent`: `u16` total percentage of stakes of the validators it received `RestartHeaviestFork` messages from.

-After receiving `LastVotedForkSlots` from the validators holding stake more than  `RESTART_STAKE_THRESHOLD` and repairing slots in "must-have" category, replay all blocks and pick the heaviest fork as follows:
+After receiving `RestartLastVotedForkSlots` from the validators holding stake more than `RESTART_STAKE_THRESHOLD` and repairing slots in "must-have" category, replay all blocks and pick the heaviest fork as follows:

-1. For all blocks with more than 67% stake in `LastVotedForkSlots` messages, they must be on the heaviest fork.
+1. For all blocks with more than 67% stake in `RestartLastVotedForkSlots` messages, they must be on the heaviest fork.

 2. If a picked block has more than one child, check if the heaviest child should be picked using the following rule: